Practice Areas

 How a Lawyer Can Help After a Third OVI

-It may be tempting to just accept your fate if you’re pulled over for a third DUI in Cincinnati, but you still have rights and options to consider.
+It may be tempting to accept your fate if you’re pulled over for a third DUI in Cincinnati, but you still have rights and options to consider.
 These cases can be defended against, and an experienced lawyer can help you do it.
-Therefore, do not accept any deal or make any statement about what happened until you’ve consulted a lawyer.
+Therefore, do not accept any deal or make any statement about what happened until you’ve consulted a third-offense DUI lawyer.

 A third OVI / DUI charge can be overwhelming, but you do not have to go through it alone.